 - Death, but only in rare incidents

 There may also be costly medical bills and the probability of acquiring permanent disabilities.
-That’s why dooring victims should consider getting the help of a Chicago bicycle accident lawyer to help them file a lawsuit to demand compensation for the damages.
+That’s why dooring victims should consider getting the help of a reputable advocate for bicycle injury compensation in Chicago to help them file a lawsuit to demand compensation for the damages.

 What Are the Rules of the Road in Chicago That Cyclists Must Know?

 Road rules mainly require cyclists to ride in bike lanes or to the right of traffic.
 The position places them perilously close to parked cars.
 While most cyclists may not know the specifics, they should be aware of the “dangerous door zone.”
 It refers to the adjacent area to a parked car, typically three to four feet, the space a door occupies after swinging open.

 Dooring accidents remain frequent, so Chicago enacted an ordinance against opening a car door without first checking for oncoming traffic.
 The Municipal Code of Chicago stipulates that no person shall open the door of a vehicle on the side of moving traffic unless doing so doesn’t interfere with the movement of other traffic and it is safe to do so.

 Besides, a person shall not leave a door open on the side of moving traffic for longer than necessary to load or unload passengers.

 Who Takes Fault for Dooring Accidents in Illinois?